Airscker/DeepMuon/tutorials/start_exp/cus_dataset.md

         return self.dataset[index]
 ```

+We recommend to save this model under the installation path of DeepMuon, within the folder `dataset`.

 In this way, if we specify the name of the `Dataset`, that is, **MINIST**, it's just an index of customized `Dataset` and we can use it by the `getattr()` method.
 The reason why this requirement needs to be obeyed will be explained in the section [Dynamic importing mechanism](https://airscker.github.io/DeepMuon/tutorials/index.html#/config/import).

 Up to now, you have already made your dataset prepared and the work of customizing the `Dataset` is completed.
 The next step is to create your own suitable model, please refer to the following section [Customize model](https://airscker.github.io/DeepMuon/tutorials/index.html#/start_exp/cus_model) to continue the learning.